Zendure/zenSDK/README.md

 ---

 # 🌟 Overview

-During the development of our previous [Device Data Report Project](https://github.com/Zendure/developer-device-data-report) we identified a strong need for improved local control.
-As a response, the team created the IoT framework **ZenSDK** and is now opening the **Local API** to help developers achieve:
+During the development of our previous [Device Data Report Project](https://github.com/Zendure/developer-device-data-report) we identified a strong need for improved local control.As a response, the team created the IoT framework **ZenSDK** and is now opening the **Local API** to help developers achieve:

 - Real-time device status & property retrieval
 - Event stream subscription
 - Remote function control
 - Integration of third-party MQTT clients (including [Home Assistant](https://www.home-assistant.io/integrations/mqtt/))
 - Custom feature development through open APIs to enhance user experience

 Have an innovative idea for **Zendure** products?
 Feel free to reach out!